usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 certain areas not specifically addressed in ANSI, such as dressing rooms, restaurants, automated teller machines, and mercantile establishments.
 ADAAG also reflects congressional intent that the guidelines place an increased emphasis on communications with individuals with vision or hearing impairments.
+{% enddetails %}

-III-7.2000 General requirements/definitions
+### III-7.2000 General requirements/definitions

-III-7.2100 Equivalent facilitation (§2.2).
+### III-7.2100 Equivalent facilitation (§2.2).

 Departures are permitted from particular requirements where alternative designs and technologies will provide substantially equivalent or greater access to and usability of the facility.

 ADAAG itself provides various examples of equivalent facilitation, i.e. , acceptable deviations from the standards.
 For instance --

-1) In altered areas, elevator car dimensions can be smaller than the standards would mandate for new construction (§4.1.6(3)(c));
+1. In altered areas, elevator car dimensions can be smaller than the standards would mandate for new construction (§4.1.6(3)(c));
-2) Rather than install a text telephone next to a pay phone, hotels may keep portable text telephones at the desk, if they are available 24 hours per day and certain other conditions are met (§4.31.9);
+2. Rather than install a text telephone next to a pay phone, hotels may keep portable text telephones at the desk, if they are available 24 hours per day and certain other conditions are met (§4.31.9);
-3) A folding shelf with space for handing materials back and forth can be used instead of providing an accessible ticketing or other similar counter (§7.2(2)(iii));
+3. A folding shelf with space for handing materials back and forth can be used instead of providing an accessible ticketing or other similar counter (§7.2(2)(iii));
-4) Accessible guest quarters in newly constructed hotels may all be &quot;multiple- occupancy&quot; rooms, provided that individuals with disabilities who request accessible single-occupancy rooms are allowed to use the multiple-occupancy rooms at the cost of a single-occupancy room (?9.1.4(2));
+4. Accessible guest quarters in newly constructed hotels may all be &quot;multiple- occupancy&quot; rooms, provided that individuals with disabilities who request accessible single-occupancy rooms are allowed to use the multiple-occupancy rooms at the cost of a single-occupancy room (?9.1.4(2));
-5) If balconies or terraces cannot be made accessible because wind or water damage will result, a ramp or raised decking may be used (§9.2.2(6)).
+5. If balconies or terraces cannot be made accessible because wind or water damage will result, a ramp or raised decking may be used (§9.2.2(6)).

+{% details Are these the only places where equivalent facilitation can be used? %}
+No. Departures
-Are these the only places where equivalent facilitation can be used?
-No. Departures from any provision in ADAAG are permitted as long as equivalent access is provided.
+from any provision in ADAAG are permitted as long as equivalent access is provided.
 However, portable ramps are not considered equivalent facilitation.
+{% enddetails %}

-III-7.3000 Accessible elements and spaces: Scoping and technical requirements.
+### III-7.3000 Accessible elements and spaces: Scoping and technical requirements.

-III-7.3100 Application (ADAAG §4.1.1(1)).
+### III-7.3100 Application (ADAAG §4.1.1(1)).

 ADAAG applies to all areas in new construction and alterations, except where limited by scoping requirements.

-III-7.3110 Work areas (ADAAG §4.1.1(3)).
+### III-7.3110 Work areas (ADAAG §4.1.1(3)).

 Access to work areas, but not to individual work stations, is required.
 The requirement for work areas is that they be designed so that individuals with disabilities can approach, enter, and exit the areas.
 Neither maneuvering within the work area nor accessible racks and shelves are required.
 It is recommended, however, that when there are identical work stations, five percent, but not less than one, should be constructed so that an individual with disabilities can maneuver within the work stations.
 This will facilitate reasonable accommodation that may later be required under title I for particular employees.

 There are no requirements concerning placement of fixtures and equipment.
 What about areas such as hotel rooms that are work areas for cleaning people?
 Are they considered &quot;work areas&quot; subject to the limited requirements for approach, enter, and exit?
-No. The &quot;work area&quot; limited exception applies only to areas used

-exclusively by employees as work areas.
+No. The &quot;work area&quot; limited exception applies only to areas used exclusively by employees as work areas.
 Because the hotel room is also used by customers for sleeping, it is not a work area subject to the limited exemption.
 What is included in the term &quot;work area&quot;?
 Does it include employee lounges, restrooms, cafeterias, health units, and exercise facilities?
 No. These common use areas are not considered work areas, and they must be constructed or altered in full compliance with ADAAG.

-What if an owner of a building believes that an individual who uses a wheelchair could never do the kind of job that will be performed in the particular area?
-Does the area still have to be made accessible?
+{% details What if an owner of a building believes that an individual who uses a wheelchair could never do the kind of job that will be performed in the particular area?
+Does the area still have to be made accessible? %}
 Yes.
 The ADA does not permit such assumptions to be made about the capabilities of individuals with disabilities.
 Unless the area is exempt from accessibility requirements (see III-7.3130), it must be designed so that individuals with disabilities can approach, enter, and exit the area.
 Even if an individual with a certain type of disability would not be qualified for a particular job, access must be provided for other individuals with disabilities such as, for example, supervisors, maintenance workers, volunteers, or inspectors, who may need to approach, enter, and exit the work area.
+{% enddetails %}

-Does the work area exemption apply only to areas that can be characterized as individual work stations, such as cubicles, counters, offices, or booths?
-Or does it also apply to larger work spaces, such as restaurant kitchens, factory production areas, and warehouse space?
+{% details Does the work area exemption apply only to areas that can be characterized as individual work stations, such as cubicles, counters, offices, or booths?
+Or does it also apply to larger work spaces, such as restaurant kitchens, factory production areas, and warehouse space? %}
 It applies to the larger spaces as well.
 Thus, the requirement for a restaurant kitchen, a factory production area, or warehouse space, is that it be constructed so that an individual with a disability can approach, enter, or exit the area.
 However, alterations within those work areas need not be done accessibly, because that interior area is not covered by ADAAG.
 On the other hand, if alterations are made in such work areas, the path of travel requirements will be triggered because those work areas are primary function areas (see III-6.2000).
+{% enddetails %}

-Does this mean that there can no longer be raised platforms for grocery managers or pharmacists?
+{% details Does this mean that there can no longer be raised platforms for grocery managers or pharmacists? %}
 If a raised platform for a grocery manager station or area for pharmacists is an &quot;observation galler[y] used primarily for security purposes,&quot; it is one of the types of facilities that is totally exempt from any accessibility requirements (see III-7.3130) (although title I may later require a lift as a reasonable accommodation for a particular